Willendless/Pintos/doc/project1.md

         3. add CHILD_ELEM into current's CHILDS
 3. exit
     + call PROCESS_EXIT()
-        1. release TLB of dying child
+        1. for every thread struct in the CHILD list, release it if its state is THREAD_DYING
         2. change status of current thread
-        3. release waiting parent if exists
+        3. if parent_wait->waiters is not empty, SEMA_UP(parent_wait)
 4. wait
     1. call PROCESS_WAIT()
-        + verify tid by scan the CHILDS list
+        1. if CHILD_TID is not a child thread or invalid(search it in the CHILD list), return -1, otherwise find the child's thread struct
-        + block in semaphore PARENT_WAIT
+        2. SEMA_DOWN(parent_wait)
-    2. after child changes to THREAD_DYING, release its TLB
+    2. after child changes to THREAD_DYING, release its struct THREAD from CHILD lists

 #### Synchronization